Young Investigator Award

 - The decisions taken by the Andrea Prader Committee are based on the overall quality of the candidate's CV, the sponsor letters, and the three original publications submitted by each applicant.

-- The successful applicants will be notified by the Secretary General by the end of June.
+- The successful applicants will be notified by the President by the end of June.
 Candidates who have not received notification by this date should assume that they have not been successful.

 How to Apply